LanRenLan/MarshallStanmore2/README.md

 # Marshall Acton II

 ## Introduction
-One of the main problems with the Marshall ACTON 2 speakers is that it will go to sleep mode after being idle for a couple of minutes and therefore disconnect from the operating system.
+One of the main problems with the Marshall Stanmore 2 speakers is that it will go to sleep mode after being idle for a couple of minutes and therefore disconnect from the operating system.
 There is no other way to econnect it except by pressing a physical button on the speaker so if you use your speaker in a book shelf for example it will be hard to push the physical button on the speaker every time that you want to reconnect to your speaker.
 In order to fix this problem this is an application for checking the state of Bluetooth connection of you Marshall ACTON II speaker and reconnecting it if it is disconnected by going to sleep mode after being idle.